GBAF Logo

 Nearly 8% of Norway oil workers threaten strike from June 5

-OSLO, June 1 (Reuters) - Nearly 8% of Norwegian offshore oil and gas workers plan to strike from June 5 if state-brokered wage mediation fails, labour union data showed on Monday.
+OSLO, June 1 (Reuters) - Nearly 8% of Norwegian offshore oil and gas workers plan to strike from June 5 if state-brokered wage mediation fails this week, labour unions said on Monday.

 The workers, organised by unions Styrke, Lederne and Safe, are seeking pay rises above inflation and other changes to their contracts, but have not disclosed details of their demands.

-The negotiations between Norwegian oil companies and the three labour unions cover most workers on Norway's offshore oil and gas installations, and failure to come to an agreement can lead to production curtailment.
+The negotiations between Norwegian oil companies and the three labour unions cover most workers on Norway's offshore oil and gas installations, and failure to come to an agreement could lead to production curtailment.

 Norway produces more than 4 million barrels of oil equivalent per day, almost equally divided between crude and natural gas, and any reduction could impact markets at a time when Middle East output is curtailed by the Iran war.